sr4001/simplemindedrobot/content/blog/ai-enhanced-agile-dod/index.md

     improving clarity, testability, and compliance while ensuring consistent quality across projects.
   noindex: false
-  title: 'Enhancing the Definition of Done in Agile Development with AI: Achieving
+  title: "Enhancing the Definition of Done in Agile Development with AI: Achieving
-    Clarity, Testability, and Compliance'
+    Clarity, Testability, and Compliance"
 summary: Explore how AI can enhance the Definition of Done in Agile development, improving clarity, testability, and compliance while ensuring consistent quality across projects.
 tags:
   - AI
   - agile
   - definition of done
   - software development
   - compliance
-title: 'Enhancing the Definition of Done in Agile Development with AI: Achieving Clarity, Testability, and Compliance'
+title: "Enhancing the Definition of Done in Agile Development with AI: Achieving Clarity, Testability, and Compliance"
 weight: 50
 ---